skyfielders/python-skyfield/skyfield/documentation/time.rst

 so modern dates tend to be rather large numbers:

 .. testcode::

+    # 2014 January 1 as a Julian Date

     jd = JulianDate(utc=(2014, 1, 1))
     print('TAI = %r' % jd.tai)